SceneOfAction/GamepadProgrammerDemo/README.md

 Type "cmd" in your windows search bar and open Command Prompt.

-Type pip install pygame and hit Enter.
+Type "pip install pygame" and hit Enter.
 Wait for finish.
-Type pip install keyboard and hit Enter.
+Type "pip install keyboard" and hit Enter.
 Wait for finish.

 Close command prompt and double click on the GamepadProgrammerDemo file.